-Actual Significant Changes: No significant changes were made to this MTW activity in 2022.
+Actual Significant Changes: No significant changes were made to this MTW activity in 2023.

 Challenges in Achieving Benchmarks and Possible Strategies: THA did not meet its benchmark as the majority of port-out requests were due to emergency transfers and reasonable accommodations, all reasons which are allowed under this policy and for which THA continues to support when households submit requests.
-It is likely THA received a higher number of port out requests due to the high volume of households transitioning to the HCV Program from the HOP subsidy, of which the latter program did not allow for porting out.